-- for officials in grades 6 to 8 of category A and of the language service and for officials in categories B, C and D, by the Secretary-General,
+- for officials in Grades 5 to 10 of Category A and for officials in Categories B, C and D, by the Secretary-General,

 - for other officials, by the Bureau, acting on a proposal from the Secretary-General.

 2. The powers which the Conditions of employment of other servants of the European Communities confer on the authority competent to conclude contracts of employment shall be exercised as follows: